Yasuji Okamura: Second Sino-Japanese War

 In 1938, a year after the Marco Polo Bridge Incident, Okamura was assigned as the commander in chief of the Japanese Eleventh Army, which participated in numerous major engagements in the Second Sino-Japanese War, notably the Battles of Wuhan, Nanchang and Changsha.
 According to historians Yoshiaki Yoshimi and Seiya Matsuno, Okamura was authorized by Emperor Hirohito to use chemical weapons during those battles.

-In April 1940, Okamura was promoted to the rank of full general.
-In July 1941, he was appointed the commander-in-chief of the Northern China Area Army.
-In December 1941, Okamura received Imperial General Headquarters Order Number 575 authorizing the implementation of the Three Alls Policy in Hebei province, aimed primarily at breaking the communist Eighth Route Army.
-According to historian Mitsuyoshi Himeta, the scorched earth campaign was responsible for the deaths of "more than 2.7 million" Chinese civilians.